-Discover Cube Celebrates The Return Of Science!
-Orange Country and Los Angeles Locations Reopen May 28, 2021
+Discovery Cube Celebrates The Return Of Science!
+Orange County and Los Angeles Locations Reopen May 28, 2021

 - Organic Waste Lab: The new exhibit teaches children the benefits of composting and renewable waste and includes the all-new "World of Organic Waste" interactive game.
 Sponsored by Orange County Waste & Recycling.

-- Science of Hockey: Young hockey fans will score big with this exhibit as they engage in several new activities including simulated gameplay,scientific problem solving, observation and interaction with the game.
+- Science of Hockey: Young hockey fans will score big with this exhibit as they engage in several new activities including simulated gameplay, scientific problem solving, observation and interaction with the game.
 Sponsored by the Samueli Foundation and the Anaheim Ducks.

 - Physics Lab: Encouraging hands-on exploration and observation, the new Physics Lab will introduce kids to the relationship between objects, forces and energy.
 The Physics Lab includes seven new activities including a raceway, bed of nails, paper airplane creation, aerodynamics chamber, laser maze and much more.
 Sponsored by the California Natural Resources Agency and Mr. And Mrs. James "Walkie" Ray